USDA Animal Disease Traceability System

 What Will Be the Foundation of Animal Disease Traceability?

 The animal disease traceability will be run by each state.
 Cattle and four other species will be identified, if they cross state lines.
+What Type of Ear Tags will be Mandatory for the Animal Disease Traceability System?

 This is not known yet, but speculation would be a low cost official 840 ear tags.
 Details have not been released yet concerning the actual tag requirements.
 RFID ear tags are the preferred choice of tag, to be used in conjunction with a state run traceability system.
+The USDA’s proposed framework for traceability would be to have a variety of tags to choose from, ranging from free brucellosis vaccination tags, which are applied by veterinarians, to other proposed management tags, that can be applied by livestock producers.

 Flexibility and ease of implementation is the message from the USDA’s APHIS, which is the reason that all states will be responsible to create and implement their own traceability programs, which will compliant with USDA guidelines for traceability.